epccs/RPUpi/Hardware/Testing/readme.md

 ## Assembly check

 After assembly check the circuit carefully to make sure all parts are soldered and correct.
 The device marking is used as the part name on the schematic and assembly drawing.
-In other words, the name KB33 (U6 on ^1) is actually the device marking.
-Check the bill of materials to figure out what the device is, which shows that it is a Micrel MIC5205-3.3YM5.
+Check the bill of materials to figure out what the device is.

 ## IC Solder Test